near/docs/docs/validator/economics.md

 5. The opportunity cost of other PoS tokens

 **Total of NEAR tokens at stake**
-NEAR rewards aglorithm mint 5% new tokens every year.
+NEAR rewards algorithm mint 5% new tokens every year.
 Therefore, the initial supply of 1 billion NEAR will generate 50 million tokens (5% of 1 billion) in stake rewards.
 This reward is fixed, regardless of the stake:
 - A relatively small stake of 100 million (10% of 1 billion) will generate a nominal return of 50% (50 million NEAR for a stake of 100 million), thus attracting more staking.
 - On the other hand, a large stake of 800 million (80% of 1 billion) will return 6.25% in rewards (50 million NEAR for a stake of 800 million), which may become too low to lock so many tokens.